How to Start Your Own LLC in South Dakota - Complete Guide

 Multi-Member LLCs

-LLCs Can Elect to be Taxed as a C-Corp or S-Corp
+LLCs Have the option of taxation as a C-Corp or S-Corp

-South Dakota has no state income tax, but sales tax, payroll taxes, and local taxes may apply.
+South Dakota does not have state income tax, but could have sales tax, payroll taxes and local taxes.

 Open a Business Bank Account

-Keeps personal and business finances separate, maintaining liability protection.
-Banks usually require your EIN and Articles of Organization.
+Maintains a personal and business bank account, with no liability capped.
+The banks normally need your EIN and Articles of Organization.

 Get Business Insurance

-Protect your investment with appropriate coverage.
+Insure your investment with the proper cover.
 Common policies include:

 Maintain LLC Records

-Keep formation documents, operating agreements, and any contracts or legal papers organized and secure.
+Stock formation documents, operating agreements and any other contracts or legal documents should be kept in place and neat.

 Annual Reporting

-South Dakota LLCs must file an annual report by the first day of their anniversary month.
+The South Dakota LLCs are required to submit an annual report on or before the first day of the month of anniversary.
 Fees are $50 online and $65 by mail.

 South Dakota LLC FAQs